Swati-Gup/mysql-datawarehouse-project/README.md

 ## License

-This is a private repository and this project is not licensed.
+This is a public repository.

 ## About Me